obabawale/altrad-net-to-gross/README.md

 ## Steps

-1. - [x] Come up with a quadratic function that can be minized to get the Gross Income value
+1. - [x] Come up with a quadratic function that can be minimized to get the Gross Income value
-2. - [ ] Write code for the quadractic function
+2. - [ ] Write code for the quadratic function
 3. - [ ] Add minimization package to run on the code